 Chevy Chase: A Quick Bio

 Chevy Chase was born Cornelius Crane Chase in Lower Manhattan to Edward Tinsley Chase and Cathalene Parker.
-His father was a New York City book editor and magazine writer and his mom was a concert pianist and librettist.
+His father was a New York City book editor and magazine writer.
+His mother was a concert pianist and librettist.
 Chase attended the Stockbridge School prep school in Massachusetts and Riverdale Village School in New York

-He briefly attended Haverford College (but was kicked out for keeping a cow in his dorm room as a prank) before getting a degree in English from Bard College.
+He briefly attended Haverford College.
+He was unfortunatly kicked out for keeping a cow in his dorm room as a prank.
+This before getting a degree in English from Bard College.
 He kicked off his career as a performer in the Channel One sketch theater.
 The sketches shot on video and shown at the theater would later inspire his 1974 movie Groove Tube.

-In 1975, Lorne Michaels hired Chase (along with fellow co-stars John Belushi and Dan Aykroyd) as an original cast member of Saturday Night Live, NBC’s late-night comedy TV show.
+In 1975, Lorne Michaels hired Chase as an original cast member of Saturday Night Live.
 In addition to his reoccurring role in the Weekend Update segment, Chase became known for his characters like the mumbling “land shark” and a bumbling Gerald Ford.
 Chase decided to leave SNL after its fourth season, following arguments with the show’s writer, Dan Harmon.

-After a few years of flops — like Memoirs of an Invisible Man, Cops and Robbersons, and his brief-lived The Chevy Chase Show Talk Show — Chase made a comeback as a recurring character in the Primetime Emmy Award-winning sitcom Community.
+After a few years of flops — like Memoirs of an Invisible Man, Cops and Robbersons, and his brief-lived The Chevy Chase Show Talk Show — Chase made a comeback.
+He was a recurring character in the Primetime Emmy Award-winning sitcom Community.
 Today, Chevy Chase has an estimated net worth of $50 million.
 Some of his most recent film projects included Hot Tub Time Machine and The Last Laugh.

 Chevy Chase’s Marriages #1 & 2

-Chevy Chase married Suzanne Chase (born Susan Hewitt) in 1973 — a few years before his career took off as an SNL cast member.
+Chevy Chase married Suzanne Chase (Susan Hewitt) in 1973.
+A few years before his career took off as an SNL cast member.
 Little is known about their marriage, and they were divorced three years later in 1976.
 The same year of his divorce to Suzanne, Chase moved to Los Angeles, California, and married his second wife Jacqueline Carlin.
 Carlin is an actress known for the movie Thank God It’s Friday and the TV series Bronk.

 Again, little is known about their marriage, but we know their divorce was fairly contentious.
-Carlin alleged foul play, saying that Chase had threatened her with violence, and was awarded a $400,000 settlement after their 1980 divorce.
+Carlin alleged foul play, saying that Chase had threatened her with violence.
+She was awarded a $400,000 settlement after their 1980 divorce.

 Discussing the divorce in an interview with People, Chase confessed, “A separation is so painful.
 I really didn’t have a carefree bachelor life.
 Mostly, I moped.”
 In the years that followed, he fell into drinking and substance abuse.